powsybl/pypowsybl/README.md

 The PyPowSyBl project gives access PowSyBl Java framework to Python developers.
 This Python integration relies on GraalVM to compile Java code to a native library.

+## Notebooks

+Notebooks demonstrating PyPowSyBl features can be found in this [repository](https://github.com/powsybl/pypowsybl-notebooks).

 ## Installation

 PyPowSyBl is released on [PyPi](https://pypi.org/project/pypowsybl/).